 Today we are going to discuss a sometimes overlooked, but very important piece of equipment that every pool player should have -- a break cue.
 There’s a wide variety of break cues on the market today, and it can be hard to know what makes them different.
-We’re going to talk about the attributes of a good break cue, as well as a few things that you should experiment with to see if they can help you increase your power and timing on this critical shot.
+We’re going to talk about the attributes that you need to know about to purchase the best break cue.

 Best Weight for a Break Cue: Heavy or Light

 Remember Isaac Newton and his Three Laws of Motion?
 Well, understanding the 2nd law is crucial to having a solid break shot.

 If you want to increase the overall force of your break shot, you have to increase either the mass of your break cue, or its acceleration and the way to do that is with weight and stroke speed.